 How to Figure Out if Your Child Has Flat Feet

-The pictures below will help me determine whether your child has flat feet or not, and additional information such as whether your child has rolled ankles.
+The pictures below will help me determine whether your child has flat feet or not, and additional information such as the degree of your child’s pronation.
 Below you can find examples of how the pictures should look like:

 This image helps determine whether your child is flat footed and whether your child has a high instep or not.